shariarvg/raawr/README.md

 algorithms (on watermarked and un-watermarked LM generations) can be studied-well in the context of watermark removal.

+Please see my write up (uploaded to the repo as a PDF) for an explanation of my algorithms and approach.
 TLDR, removing watermarks is really easy, but removing watermarks while preserving semantic similarity and writing quality is extremely hard, butttttttt there exists a natural, obvious benchmark (GPT evaluation of generations before and after watermark removal).

 ---